LarryHH/VC_Timesheeter/README.md

 ### Compiling `VC_Timesheeter.exe` (For Developers)

-If you do not have a provided copy of the `VC_Timesheeter.exe` program, you can either compile your own or contact the developer and request a new copy.
+You can extend the functionality of the `VC_Timesheeter.exe` program and compile your own version.
 1. Clone this repo and do `pip install -r requirements.txt`.
 2. Run `pyinstaller vc.spec` to create the program and libraries. `VC_Timesheeter.exe` will be found inside the created `dist/VC_Timesheeter` folder.